Skip Ribbon Commands

 The Domestic Violence Unit prosecutes defendants accused of causing physical harm to a person with whom the defendant has a domestic relationship.

-• A relationship with a family or household member, such as a spouse or former spouse, parents, children, stepchildren and other persons related by blood or by current or previous marriage.
+• A relationship with a family or household member, such as a spouse or former spouse, parents, children, stepchildren, and other persons related by blood or by current or previous marriage.

 • A person with whom you share a child.